 The specific aims of the course are to enable students to:

 The curriculum is designed to enhance your knowledge and skills regarding critical thinking and academic writing.
-Using reflective models, you will acquire the tools to develop the skills to evaluate your clinical practice.
-You be provided with an opportunity to examine your personal learning as you are guided through the programme.
+It also focuses on reflective writing skills and using reflective models, you will acquire the tools to develop the skills to evaluate your clinical practice.
+Participants will be provided with an opportunity to examine their personal learning throughout the programme receiving personalised feedback on assignments and discussion boards.